msmink01/multi-cow-lameness-detection/README.md

 ##### BoT-SORT

-On top of the yolo model, we used a multi-object tracking algorithm called BoT-SORT<sup>12</sup> to automatically assign a tracking id to each detected set of keypoints, based on previous frames' detections.
-BoT-SORT is an advanced algorithm that combines appearance features, motion prediction using Kalman filtering, history-detection matching using the Hungarian algorithm, and introduces Camera Motion Compensation (CMC) and appearance embedding (ReID) matching tricks.
+On top of the yolo model, we used a multi-object tracking algorithm called BoT-SORT<sup>12</sup> to automatically assign a tracking id (tID) to each detected set of keypoints, based on previous frames' detections.
+BoT-SORT is an advanced algorithm that combines appearance features, motion prediction using Kalman filtering, history-detection matching using the Hungarian algorithm, and camera motion compensation tricks.
 We chose this particular tracking layer because of its robustness to occlusion and real-time inference.
-Due to our limited time, we were not able to quantitatively evaluate the BoT-SORT tracking algorithm, but an overall qualitative example of how the final yolo + tracking pipeline functioned can be seen in Figure 6.
+Due to our limited time, we were not able to quantitatively evaluate the BoT-SORT tracking algorithm, but an overall qualitative example of how the final pipeline functioned can be seen in Figure 6.

-<h5>Figure 6: Example YoloV8L-pose keypoint estimation and BoT-SORT tracking (seen in 'id' field in text) for a short real-world clip.</h5>
+<h5>Figure 6: Example YoloV8L-pose keypoint estimation and BoT-SORT tracking, seen in 'id' field, for a short real-world clip.</h5>

 <img src="./figures/YoloPreds.gif" alt="Example outputs of the yolo model and tracking layer" width="500">

 #### Discussion

 The difficulty of complex multi-cow scene parsing is apparent through our intermediate results.
-The keypoints remain relatively faithful to the correct leg for easily visible cows.
-For occluded cows in a crowd, keypoint estimation becomes a lot more sporadic.
-Furthermore, the tracking layer often assigns multiple tracking ids to the same cow, likely because it has become more stringent due to seeing so many occluded cows.
-It is also hard to truly quantify our models' performance because we do not compare to any baseline.
-Given more time we would have wanted to compare different multi-object pose estimation models, such as ViTPose<sup>13</sup>, and tracking layers, such as ByteTrack<sup>14</sup>, to our current models on our custom multi-cow dataset.
+The keypoints remain faithful to the correct leg for easily visible cows.
+For occluded cows, keypoint estimation becomes more sporadic.
+The tracking layer often assigns multiple tIDs to the same cow, likely because it has become more stringent due to seeing so many occluded cows.
+It is also hard to truly quantify our models' performance because we do not have a baseline comparison.
+Given more time we would have wanted to compare different multi-object pose estimation models, such as ViTPose<sup>13</sup>, and tracking layers, such as ByteTrack<sup>14</sup>.

 ### Lameness Classification

-After hopefully localizing the feet over time using the Localization + Tracking pipeline, a lameness classifier needs to take these sequences of keypoint locations and hopefully determine the correct lameness label.
+After localizing the feet over time, a lameness classifier needs to take these sequences of keypoint locations and determine the lameness label.

 #### Data Annotation

-In order to obtain sequences of keypoints over time with lameness labels, we took our 1,015 labeled 5 second clips from the video action recognition experiment and performed keypoint + tracking inference using our YoloV8L-Pose + BoT-SORT pipeline.
-For each clip, we now had a set of tracking ids (tIDs).
-Each tID had a list of frame numbers where that tID appeared along with the four keypoints found in that frame for that tID.
-We reasoned that any tID with less than 20 frames should not be used to classify lameness because, at 30 FPS, 20 frames would be less than a single step of a cow.
-Furthermore, Dr. Döpfer identified 43 clips with situations where lameness scoring was basically impossible due to cow crowds or human interference; these clips were thus also not used to classify lameness.
-After this filtering, this left us with a total of 7,897 sequences of keypoints over the clips (tIDs to process).
-We then went back through every single clip along with the lameness labels we got from Dr. Döpfer to match each tID to a vet-confirmed label.
-This dataset was then split into train (80%), validation (10%), and test (10%) sets ready for training lameness classification models from keypoint histories.
-In general, this dataset was extremely unbalanced, with around 95%, 3%, and 2% of the samples being in the 'Not Lame', 'Subclinically Lame', and 'Clinically Lame' classes, respectively.
+In order to obtain sequences of keypoints over time with lameness labels, we took our 1,015 labeled 5 second clips from the video action recognition experiment and performed inference using our YoloV8L-Pose/BoT-SORT pipeline.
+Each clip now had a set of tracking ids (tIDs).
+Each tID had a list of the four keypoints found in each frame for that tID.
+We filtered any tID with less than 20 frames, because, at 30 FPS, 20 frames would be less than a single step of a cow.
+Furthermore, Dr. Döpfer filtered out 43 clips where lameness scoring was impossible due to cow crowds or human interference.
+This left a total of 7,897 sequences of keypoints over the clips.
+We then went back through every clip to match each tID to the vet-confirmed label.
+This dataset was then split into train (80%), validation (10%), and test (10%) sets.
+This dataset was unbalanced, with around 95%, 3%, and 2% of the samples being in the 'Not Lame', 'Subclinically Lame', and 'Clinically Lame' classes, respectively.

 #### Model & Intermediate Results

-Because our Localization + Tracking pipeline was functioning at near real-time, we decided to first try very simple architectures, namely RNNs.
+Because our Localization-Tracking pipeline was nearly in real-time, we decided to first try very simple architectures for lameness classification, namely RNNs, as a baseline.
 Two simple RNNs were trained:

-1. A two-layer GRU with single linear projection layer
+1. Two-layer GRU with single linear layer
-2. A three-layer bidirectional LSTM with dual projection layers for each direction
+2. Three-layer bidirectional-LSTM with two linear layers for each sequence direction

-Becaue of the extreme data imbalance, the Cross Entropy Loss was weighted according to the class distribution, yielding weights of 1 / 95 for the 'Not Lame' samples, 1 / 3 for the 'Subclincially Lame' samples, and 1  / 2 for the 'Clinically Lame' samples.
-The models were trained for 600 epochs each and the best model was saved as the one with the highest validation macro-F1 score.
+Becaue of the extreme data imbalance, the Cross Entropy Loss was weighted according to the class distribution, yielding weights of 1/95, 1/3, and 1/2 for the 'Not Lame', 'Subclincially Lame', and 'Clinically Lame' samples, respectively.
+The models were trained for 600 epochs and the model with the highest macro-F1 score on the validation set was saved.
 Results for each type of RNN can be seen in Table 3.
+Because the GRU-based classifier had slightly better performance across the lameness classes, this model was chosen as our final lameness classifier.
 The confusion matrix for the GRU-based model can be seen in Figure 7.

 <h5>Table 3: Macro- and Weighted- F1 scores for the GRU-based and BiLSTM-based lameness classification models.</h5>